 How fab!
 I feel comforted.
 Like that time recently when Trump took it to Justin Trudeau, prime minister of Canada.
 Had a meeting, lied his behind off to ol’ Justin, told him we have a trade deficit with Canada, which we don’t.
 Heh heh, and get this, He didn’t even care that he was lying.
 “I didn’t even know. ...
 I had no idea,” He said.
 Holy buttkickin’!...

 See the rest of this and other Letters to the Editor in this week's print or online editions.

-Letters OVER 400 WORDS in length will not be considered for publication.
-All letters MUST BE SIGNED with a phone number given where the author can be reached to verify information.
+“Letters to the Editor” is an important public forum in the community and the Progress welcomes these letters.
+Letters addressing issues will be accepted but not those expressing a personal grievance directed toward another individual.
+Letters OVER 450 WORDS in length will not be considered for publication.
+All letters MUST BE SIGNED with address and phone number given where the author can be reached to verify information.